Instructions for Authors

 Our chapters are divided up into sections, and we want reviewers to sign up for one section of the chapter.
 Initially we will send one 'test topic' from the section so that we can evaluate your work and see if you would be a good fit.
 If we choose to proceed, you will be assigned to the section that you requested.
 We will send you the next topic and when you return it, we will continue to make sure that your editing meets our expectations.
-If so, we will send you the next topic etc. We would like you to finish the topic within 2 weeks of receipt.
+If so, we will send you the next topic, etc. We would like you to finish the topic within 2 weeks of receipt.
 If you need more time or are unable to continue reviewing, please let us know.

 Order of topic sections:

 For ease of use, we put topic sections in the same order.
 Note that each topic section may not be relevant for each topic, and there is some overlap of the topics.
 We do NOT want topic sections to contain obvious or repetitive information – leave them blank if there is nothing to include.
 If there is only one sentence in several topic sections, we may combine them.

 A 1-2 sentence summary of the topic